aimingeye/ImageAI/README.md

 ## Getting Started

-Explain how to set up and run your React app locally.
+Install node, and then follow the installation step to run the webapp locally.

 ### Prerequisites